0xlprimero/0xLprimero.github.io/htb.md

 #### Vulnerability Resources for HackTheBox Machines

-My motive here is just to nudge the newbies in the right direction.
+My motive here is just to nudge the newbies in the right direction and not reveal the solution.

 OpenAdmin:
 1. https://www.exploit-db.com/exploits/47691